 Treadmills allow you to walk, jog or run, depending on your fitness goals.
 The faster you go, the more calories you burn, and the more impact you create in your workouts.
-Your physical condition -- more than your age -- should guide you as you select treadmill speeds.
+Your physical condition — more than your age — should guide you as you select treadmill speeds.

 Age 5 and Under

-Treadmills pose significant safety risk to children age 5 and under, according to a study published in the "Journal of the American Osteopathic Association."
+Treadmills pose significant safety risk to children age 5 and under, according to Nationwide Children's.
 Surprisingly, most injuries occur to the upper body for this age group, especially their hands.

 School-Age Children and Teens